-An open letter to travel writer Bill Bryson, in response to critical remarks he made about Belgium in one of his books
+An open letter to travel writer Bill Bryson in response to his criticisms of Belgium in his recent book.

 Sense-Sations is an opportunity to sample the delights of Mechelen’s local food and drink specialties.
 I was invited by Mechelen Tourism to test it out.
 It was fun, and if you do it, you might be able to “click” with the shop assistants better than I did!